 We noticed that the park is high enough to get us the lift we needed, but most of this park has no view, so we wandered around, and found a small fountain area by the entrance, covered by tress and shockingly hardly anyone hanging around.
 From here you can see the most intense sunset over the colosseum.
 Also, if you have kids the park is a pretty good place to take a break from all the pushing and pull of the crowd.
 There are rose gardens, several big fountains, and the playground is at the top of the hill.

 If you enjoyed this post, you might also want to see our photo of the interior, which wound up being one of our favorite photos of the year.
 And if you are planning to see more of Europe when you are done in Rome, check out our destinations page to see what other tips and stories we have from our year of slow travel.
 And finally, if you are interested in how we are monetizing this blog to continue our travels, check out our monthly series Operation Digital Nomad to monitor our progress.
+And if you’d really like to help us out, you can comment on this post below with questions or additional tips that you think might help other travelers and photographers.
 Thanks for reading!